 • Reduction in perceived effort for the same workload

-Tracking these over time reveals trends that indicate whether adaptation is occurring or stalling.
-The framework connecting these trends to overall stress and recovery is what training load is, the structural concept that sits beneath every adaptation decision.
+Tracked over weeks and months, these signals reveal trends that no single session can show, whether adaptation is occurring, stalling, or starting to reverse.
+The framework that connects these trends to overall stress and recovery is what training load is, the structural concept that sits beneath every adaptation decision.

 Frequently Asked Questions